 - Old State Capitol and Old Governor’s Mansion have exhibits

 Baton Rouge (1805-6) is not as old as the Vieux Carre (1721) in New Orleans, but it did exist as a site of fortifications during the 1700s.
-It was French, then English, then Spanish, then the West Florida Republic, and finally an American territory with the Louisiana Purchase.
+It was French, then English, then Spanish, and then the West Florida Republic.
+Finally much of Louisiana became an American territory with the Louisiana Purchase.
 Most of the sites described below are near the river, and in or near downtown.

 Louisiana’s state capitol was built by governor Huey P. Long intentionally to be the tallest capitol in the nation.
 Partly this was to satisfy his ego, but one could also argue that he wanted to create something notable - even remarkable - for all Louisianans to take pride in.
 Our “new” capitol is full of history.
 There’s a marble (granite?) column at the rear of the ground floor with the sole remaining bullet hole from the Long assassination (he was a US Senator, not governor at the time.)
 A spray of bullets littered the hallway from trigger-happy guards causing substantial damage.
 Everything has long since been repaired or replaced, but the hole in the column remains.
 Also, in 1970 a bomb was set off in the State Senate chambers!
 Of course all damage has been repaired, but a single No. 2 pencil was left stuck up into the ceiling from the blast.
 (Hint: Look near the only ceiling light that remains lit all the time.
 Binoculars help.)
 Try to visit on a clear weather day so you can enjoy the view from the top!